bingeli1212/nitrile-preview/doc/DOC-diagram.md

     dot.vbar {linecolor:orange; barlength:0.5} (1,1) (3,4) [l:2,1]

 Here, the length of each bar is going to be about half the length of the grid.
 Note that for 'vbar', it's lower end point aligns with the location, and for 'hbar', its left end aligns with the location.

-# Label text
+# drawing text

 Drawing text labels are done by using the 'label' command.
 For example, the following 'label' command will each draw a label at the given location.